 On large areas the seed must be “check” sown in at least two directions and surface rolled with suitable flat roller.

 On small areas the grass seed must be evenly applied and raked into the soil.

+Grass must have even coverage and with an even density.
+Patches of uneven germination must be resown.

 Establishment of sown areas